apache/echarts-doc/en/option/series/bar.md

 # series.bar(Object)

-**bar graph**
+**bar chart**

-Bar graph shows different data through the height of a bar, which is used in [rectangular coordinate system](~grid) with at least 1 category axis.
+Bar chart shows different data through the height of a bar, which is used in [rectangular coordinate system](~grid) with at least 1 category axis.

 ## type(string) = 'bar'